-1. Batman Arkham Knight
+2. Batman Arkham Knight

-This was the first PS4 game I played, and it’s still the best.
+This was the first PS4 game I played, and it’s still one of the best.
 I loved flying around as Batman and barreling through Gotham in the Batmobile.
 The city’s complexity was stunning, but I never felt lost.
 It was easy to navigate and complete missions.
 Joker is outstanding in this game, and the big reveal at the end is worth every hour spent in this world.

-2. Everybody’s Gone to the Rapture
+3. Everybody’s Gone to the Rapture

 So-called walking simulators are fairly controversial in gaming, and rightfully so.
 Is it really a game if you just walk around and explore?
-Personally, I really like these games if the story keeps me going.
+Personally, I like these games if the story keeps me going.
 Everybody’s Gone to the Rapture is one of the prettiest, most compelling games I have ever played.
 I wish I could experience it again for the first time.

-4. Star Wars: Jedi Fallen Order
+6. Star Wars: Jedi Fallen Order

 I had no idea what to expect here, but Firewatch blew my mind.
 It’s not a very long game, nor is it overly impressive in any one area.
-But it’s super solid and super fun.
+But it’s super solid and fun.
 The graphics are gorgeous, and the dialogue and relationship you build with co-star Delilah from beginning to end is worth the price of admission.
 It’s a small game with a big story.

 8. NBA 2K17

 Every console generation I have a basketball game in my top 10.
-It’s so fast-paced and the games are usually close, so it’s just fun to play hoops.
+It’s so fast-paced and the games are usually close, so it’s fun to just play hoops.
 This time around, I moved the Oklahoma City Thunder to Seattle and pretended the Sonics never left.
 With Kevin Durant and Russell Westbrook, we won our first championship since 1979.